7226 Lee Deforest DR #207

-By: Gene Weingarten – Washington Post
+By: Gene Weingarten – a staff writer for The Washington Post

 In my mind, it came down to a simple, unsettling question: Is it worse to let a drug dealer go free, or to reward the police for lying under oath?